markkampe/Toys/README.md

 The goals  of this assignment are to:
    1. learn to run a few basic commands in a Linux/OSX terminal window.
    2. bring up Eclipse as an Integrated Development Environment.
-   3. establish (if you do not already have one) a [github account](https://help.github.com/en/articles/signing-up-for-a-new-github-account).
+   3. establish (if you do not already have one) a free personal [github account](https://help.github.com/en/articles/signing-up-for-a-new-github-account).
    4. import a cloned of the master-copy for this project into Eclipse.
    5. fill in the missing code in a simple Java program.